 The primary reason was I had recently been promoted to a manager position at my day job.
 With that, I was often interviewing candidates.
 While the positions I was interviewing for at work were often in a different sector than in my side gig, there were still potential conflicts of interest.
 The extra money was nice, but it wasn’t worth risking my primary source of income.

-Second, when I broke down the number of hours I was spending, I questioned if the money was worth it, especially after paying taxes on the additional income.
+Second, when I broke down the hours I was spending, I questioned if the money was worth it, especially after paying taxes on the additional income.
 Most weeks, I spent 5 to 10 hours on the side recruiting.
 However, there were busier weeks where it would be 20 or 30 hours.
-Even averaging 10 hours per week, the hourly wage was far less than I was making at my day job.
-Working 45 hours a week at my day job and then sometimes 20 plus hours on the side hustle got old after a while.
+Even averaging 10 hours per week, the hourly wage was far less than I made at my day job.
+Working 45 hours a week at my day job and sometimes 20-plus hours on the side hustle got old after a while.

 Finally, as I mentioned, there were some shady things that I started noticing.
-My business partner was getting suspicious of other freelance recruiters even though there didn’t seem to be any reason.
-That ended up spiraling into him not paying one of our other friends before leaving town.
+My business partner was getting suspicious of other freelance recruiters even though there was no reason.
+That spiraled into him not paying one of our other friends before leaving town.
 Even though our relationship was always good, there were some red flags that I should have paid closer attention to in hindsight.

 What I Learned as a Freelance Recruiter

-In the end, the most significant benefit to recruiting wasn’t the money.
+Ultimately, the most significant benefit to recruiting wasn’t the money.
 It was the skills that I learned and applied to my day job.
-Scanning thousands of resumes over the years allowed me to develop the ability to do so in my role as a hiring manager.
+Scanning thousands of resumes over the years allowed me to develop the ability to do so as a hiring manager.
 Interviewing candidates in my side gig allowed me to get over the jitters of doing so for the first time in the corporate world.
 And finally, freelance recruiting helped me pick up on the nuances that separate average candidates from strong ones.
 This is something that only comes with experience and repetition.

 I’ve since been promoted three times from an entry-level manager to a senior manager.
-I’m not sure if there’s a direct correlation between my past recruiting experience and success in the corporate world, but I know it didn’t hurt.
+I’m unsure if there’s a direct correlation between my past recruiting experience and success in the corporate world, but I know it didn’t hurt.
 Hiring is one of the most important things you do as a manager.
-A mentor of mine once said, “if you hire well, you can be an average manager and still be very successful; if you hire poorly, you can be the best manager ever and will not be successful.”
+A mentor once said, “If you hire well, you can be an average manager and still be very successful; if you hire poorly, you can be the best manager ever and will not be successful.”

 I enjoyed my experience as a freelance recruiter.
-It allowed me to build new skills while making extra money on the side.
+It allowed me to build new skills while making extra money.
 I’ve often found that the best part about side hustles isn’t the money; the most significant benefit is the skills applied to other areas of life.
-Side hustles require a growth mindset to be willing to venture into areas where you may not be as comfortable.
+Side hustles require a growth mindset to venture into areas where you may not be as comfortable.

 Mark is the founder of Financial Pilgrimage, a blog dedicated to helping young families pay down debt and live financially free.
 Mark has a Bachelor’s degree in financial management and a Master’s degree in economics and finance.
 He is a husband of one and father of two and calls St. Louis, MO, home.
 He also loves playing in old man baseball leagues, working out, and being anywhere near the water.
 Mark has been featured in Yahoo!
 Finance, NerdWallet, and the Plutus Awards Showcase.